OctarineOctarine Docs

 • The metadata and files are kept in sync with the local file system to prevent any mismatches.

-You can refresh a database by using Cmd/Ctrl + K → Refresh Database to force the database to re-index everything.
+You can refresh a database by using Cmd + K → Refresh Workspace to force the database to re-index everything.

 Note: Ask Octarine and Writing Assistant history as well as Recently Viewed will be wiped clean and can’t be recovered when this is done.
 Be careful.